jazminemsjordan/CSC230-Drones-Project/README.md

 ## The problem we set out to solve

-The Spatial Analysis Laboratory at CEEDS runs drone flights for a wide range of research purposes — capturing imagery and video that researchers later analyze for everything from land-use studies to ecological monitoring.
+The Spatial Analysis Laboratory at CEEDS runs drone flights for a wide range of research purposes, capturing imagery and video that researchers later analyze for everything from land-use studies to ecological monitoring.
 The lab has been steadily accumulating flight data over multiple semesters and field seasons, and the result is a